aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

 contacts for your custom cloud.
 :::

--   If you want to use the GCP or Azure cloud providers, request the Aiven team to create the cloud.
+-   To use the GCP or Azure cloud providers, request the Aiven team to create the cloud.

 ## Limitations {#byoc-limitations}